grantsingleton/Database-Application/index.md

 ## Description

 ### Functionality
 This is a simple application in C++ that allows a user to query data in the Yelp Dataset (view the yelp dataset online [here](https://www.yelp.com/dataset/challenge)).
-This is a huge set of JSON data which includes information about users, businesses, reviews, images, abd chekins.
+This is a huge set of JSON data which includes information about users, businesses, reviews, images, and chekins.
 This application is menu-based on the command line.
 The options are as follows:
 1. List Users
 2. List Businesses
 3. User Information